 • opportunities to advocate for change as a community

-Our launch event is on Thursday, October 18th 2012 @ Experimedia, The State Library of Victoria.
-This is a free event sponsored by the State Library of Victoria.
+Our launch event was on Thursday, October 18th 2012 @ Experimedia, The State Library of Victoria.

-The event will showcase a range of inspiring educators who bring wellness to schools through innovation.
-Come listen, contribute and share ideas of how to achieve personal, student and school wellness.
+The event showcased a range of inspiring educators who bring wellness to schools through innovation.

-Our inspiring and insightful speakers in conversation include:
+Our inspiring and insightful speakers in conversation included:

 John Corrigan: Founder of Group 8 Education gr8education.com that has been researching the process, institution and culture of education since 2001.
 They use action research methodology, a variety of feedback strategies involving all school stakeholders, exemplar coaching methodologies and contemporary educational and social neuroscience to transform schools.